USS Harry S. Truman: 2019

 On 27 February, the Pentagon announced that Harry S. Truman's midlife refueling and overhaul, tentatively scheduled for 2024, may be cancelled and the ship instead retired early as a cost-saving measure.
 The likelihood of the ship actually being decommissioned more than 20 years ahead of schedule was uncertain, as this would have left the carrier fleet at 10 ships, one below the legally mandated level.
-The nominated chief of naval operations told Congress he supports "to forgo" the $ 3.5 billion overhaul scheduled for the HST.
+The nominated chief of naval operations told Congress he supports "to forgo" the $ 3.5 billion overhaul scheduled for HST.
 Congress prevented the Navy from taking the same action with sister ship George Washington in 2016, as well as the White House, as President Donald Trump had promised to increase the carrier fleet to 12.

 On 1 May, President Trump announced he overrode the decision to decommission USS Harry S. Truman.

 In late August, a malfunction of the ship's electrical distribution system was announced as the cause that would prevent her scheduled deployment.

-In late October the ship's electrical malfunction was repaired and Harry S. Truman departed Norfolk to be deployed in the Persian Gulf.
+The ship's electrical malfunction was repaired in late October and Harry S. Truman departed Norfolk to be deployed in the Persian Gulf.
 She was reported as entering the 6th Fleet region on 2 December 2019.